Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis

 (2) {\em Theoretical and empirical justification of D-MDL.} We theoretically justify D-MDL in the hypothesis testing of change detection.
 We consider the hypothesis tests which are equivalent with D-MDL scoring.
 We derive upper bounds on the error probabilities for these tests to show that they converge exponentially to zero as sample size increases.
 The bounds on the error probabilities are used to determine a threshold for raising an alarm with D-MDL.
 We also empirically justify D-MDL using synthetic datasets.
 We demonstrate that D-MDL outperforms existing change detection methods in terms of AUC for detecting the starting point of a gradual change.

-(3) {\em Applications to COVID-19 pandemic analysis.} On the basis of the theoretical and empirical advantages of D-MDL, we apply it to the COVID-19 pandemic analysis.
+(3) {\em Applications to COVID-19 pandemic analysis.} On the basis of the theoretical and empirical advantages of D-MDL, we apply D-MDL to COVID-19 pandemic analysis.
 We are mainly concerned with how early we are able to detect signs of outbreaks or the contraction of the epidemic for individual countries.
 The results showed that for about $64\%$ of outbreaks in studied countries, our method can detect signs as early as about six days on average before the outbreaks.
-Considering the rapid spread, six days can earn us considerably long time for making responses, e.g., implementing control measures \cite{bi2020, kraemer2020, kucharski2020}.
-The earned time is especially precious in the presence of a considerably long period of the incubation of the COVID-19 \cite{backer2020, linton2020, lauer2020}.
+Considering the rapid spread, six days can earn us considerably long time for making responses, e.g., implementing control measures \cite{ kucharski2020}.
 Moreover, we analyze relations between the change detection results and social distancing events.
 One of findings is that for individual countries, an average of about four changes/change signs detected before the implementation of social distancing correlates a significant decline from the peak of daily new cases by the end of April.